suarez96/PCA-Deep-Dive/README.md

 ## Computation of PCA and Inverse PCA

-For now, it is only important to know that each column in $U$ is an eigenvector of the feature correlation matrix of $\mathbf{x}$.
+For now, it is only important to know that each column in $U$ is an eigenvector of the feature correlation matrix of $\mathbf{x}$, and that it is orthonormal.
 We justify this statement in the following section.

 For the block matrix
 $$U = \begin{bmatrix}